dewdgi/wheel-hid-emulator/logics.md

 ### Mutex Discipline

-`state_mutex` is the single writer/read lock for every shared signal (`steering`, `velocity`, `user_torque`, pedal ramps, button bitfields, and the `enabled` latch that drives grabbing).
+`state_mutex` is the single writer/read lock for every shared signal (`steering`, `velocity`, `user_steering`, pedal state, button bitfields, and the `enabled` latch that drives grabbing).
 Any thread that touches those fields must hold the mutex, which guarantees the HID report is assembled from a single coherent snapshot and that the toggle edge cannot be torn by a concurrent physics update.

 **As of Nov 2025:**
 - The `ToggleEnabled` method in `GamepadDevice` now toggles the `enabled` state under the mutex, but calls `input.Grab()` outside the lock.
 This prevents deadlocks if `input.Grab()` blocks or takes time, ensuring the main loop remains responsive to Ctrl+M and Ctrl+C.